 Sugartiers now offer authentic home made Malaysian dessert or kuih (as the local Malaysians call it) on Saturdays or by preorders only.
 Kuih selection changes every Saturday.
 Photos of kuih are shown below with description.
-If we do not have the kuih you are looking for, please give us a call.
-All kuihs are priced at $1.70 each plus tax.
+Most kuih are priced at $2 each plus tax.

 Super delicious and soft chinese steamed cake infused with natural pandan flavor with that signature smiling top and made into different colors.